 Rhino Monitoring

-Our department works closely with field rhino monitors from the general security department, collecting data on rhino births, deaths, and movements.
-This allows us to identify demographic trends and changes over time, as well as helps us create individual home range and distribution maps.
-By keeping these data and analysing the cause and effect relationships with other environmental and man-made changes, we can then present information to management about appropriate density and competition levels on our landscape.
+The Research & Monitoring team works closely with field rhino monitors from the general security department to collect data on rhino births, deaths, and movements.
+This allows us to identify demographic trends and changes over time and create individual rhino home range and distribution maps.
+This information provides insight into the appropriate density and competition levels on the Lewa landscape.

 | Lewa